Getting to Know Neurodevelopmental Disorders

 Focus and Attention

-Children with ADHD often find it challenging to maintain focus especially when they are not engaged in something that interests them.
-They can easily become distracted.
-May display restlessness or impulsivity which can hinder their ability to complete tasks or follow instructions.
-On the hand children with autism may exhibit focus on their passions sometimes disregarding everything else including those, around them.
+They can also display restlessness or impulsivity which can make it hard for them to follow instructions.
+On the hand children with autism may exhibit focus on their passions sometimes disregarding everything else including those around them.

 Sources: Medical News Today, CHADD